-- During the four month session, leads must attend one full day orientation session, attend monthly group meetings, and be committed to rigorous digital and print documentation processes.
+- During the six month session, leads must attend one full day orientation session, attend monthly group meetings, and be committed to rigorous digital and print documentation processes.
 If you don’t think you can adhere to these main tenets of the position completely, this might not be the right opportunity for you.

 - We’ll have several get-togethers, events, and activities, along with the Impact Hub core team, throughout your cohort.
 We ask that all leads choose one project or service area to own during their four months here (to be decided among the group depending on your interest area and skill-set, 1-2 weeks after your first day).

 - Greet everyone who comes into the space, and provide tours for new members and interested folks.
 This means greeting and chatting with members that come in for their workday or pass through for meetings (and recording the time(s) they arrive), ensuring that all guests sign in, and also providing tours throughout the space for curious guests or public that wander in to see what our space is all about.

 - Keep it organized.
 You’ll work through the checklist during your shift to either open or close the space, as well as keeping things organized.
 You’ll also help to keep the space stocked, whether it’s paper for the printer or coffee for the maker.
 We have both morning and afternoon checklists for both shifts that we ask you complete for your time here.